Scrap the Welfare State!

 Even sound representative democracies find difficult policy impossible to imagine or propose.
 That is perhaps especially true now when a wide range of forces are denigrating expertise and experience for fear that it is elitist.
 There is also the difficulty that we may now lack the deep cadres of professionally honourable managers which capitalism needs to develop if it is massively to expand its role in the country’s welfare systems.
 But in any case, and even if the willing and competent staff were on hand, difficult policy may actually be difficult to implement.

 Dismantling and replacing a hegemonic welfare state will be technically extremely difficult.
 Broadly speaking, the new system would presumably be insurance-based, and involve some element of cross-subsidy and probably taxpayer top-up for the unfortunate or determinedly feckless.
-Nurseries and schools, hospitals and GP surgeries, care homes and care in the community services all and allways ration the welfare they provide.
+Nurseries and schools, hospitals and GP surgeries, care homes and care in the community services all and always ration the welfare they provide.
 All have to decide when a “client” will be accorded or denied access to a service.
 In a privatised system, the state or perhaps the legal system will presumably always be the regulator of last resort.
-But wherease the socialist state desguises its rationing processes, the privatised welfare system could ill-afford to be so furtive.
+But whereas the socialist state disguises its rationing processes, the privatised welfare system could ill-afford to be so furtive.

 I have argued elsewhere that some of those voters who think themselves thoughtfully committed to the welfare state should at least sense a dissonance between their career ambitions and any claim to be socialist.
 Many of them declare that they are wedded to state provision but buy private provision either habitually or when – in medical extremis or consumerist impatience – they are tired of the state’s rationing.
 Alongside these private developments, our NHS is already deeply infiltrated by private players.
 It may be – as so often – that the impossible future is quietly becoming the new modernity without showing its hand until it has taken over.